-In the 1960's, Warhol rose to prominence with his popular paintings and screen-prints of commonplace American objects such as Campbell's soup cans, dollar bills and Coca-Cola bottles.
-Arguably the most productive decade of the artist's career, it was in the 1960s that Warhol launched his studio, known as 'the Factory,' which brought together an eclectic crowd of like-minded liberated individuals including writers, actors, musicians, and drag queens.
-At this time Warhol also began making films using the same deadpan approach.
+In the 1960's, Warhol rose to prominence with his ground-breaking paintings and screen-prints of commonplace American objects such as Campbell's soup cans, dollar bills and Coca-Cola bottles.
+Arguably the most productive decade of the artist's career was in the 1960s when Warhol launched his studio, known as 'the Factory,' which brought together an eclectic crowd of like-minded liberated individuals including writers, actors, musicians, and drag queens.
+At this time Warhol also began making films using the same deadpan approach to the commonplace.
 They were also further evidence of an interest in the serialism and automatism as found in the works of musician John Cage and writer William Burroughs.

-Warhol's art seemingly embraced consumerism, much to the dismay of many, yet alongside the images of celebrities such as Marilyn Monroe, Elvis Presley, and Marlon Brando, Warhol was also producing works that depicted darker subject matter such as police attacks against civil rights protesters, the electric chair, and car crashes.
+Warhol's art seemingly embraced consumerism, yet alongside the images of celebrities such as Marilyn Monroe, Elvis Presley, and Marlon Brando, Warhol was also producing works that depicted darker subject matter such as police attacks against civil rights protesters, the death sentence, and car crashes.
 Ultimately it was the ubiquity of mass media imagery and how it flattened all events into a consumerist landscape which was central to Warhol's practice.